 The left image above shows the moody bar lounge, clad in rich wood panelling and complete with solid dark wood furniture.
 The opulent 30’s style continues here with a large feature mirror and floral wall coverings.

 The image on the right gives an idea of the entertainment of the day, with a baby grand piano sitting in the corner of the music room.
 Through the decorative doors to the left you can see the observation deck as featured above.

 1940/50s – P&O Orcades

-While these photos were taken in the 1950s, Orcades didn’t have her first refit until 1959 – so the cabin fittings, furniture, and textiles are likely the ones she launched with in 1948.
+While these photos were taken in the 1950s, Orcades didn’t have her first refit until 1959.
+Therefore, the cabin fittings, furniture, and textiles pictured are likely the ones she launched with in 1948.
 This influence is clear in the almost art-deco, dark wood furniture (with slight curved edges, and possible bakelite handles).

 The textiles follow a nautical theme with a seabird motif print across the bed and other loose furniture in the cabin.

-The smoking lounge in the third image has a slight art deco hangover similar to the cabins, with rounded, heavy-looking furniture and dark wood panelling.
+The smoking lounge in the third image has a slight art deco hangover similar to the cabins.
+It also features rounded, heavy-looking furniture and dark wood panelling.